Florence Wadham

-Florence Wyndham (1538–1596), wife of Sir John Wyndham (died 1572) of Orchard Wyndham in Somerset, was a daughter of John Wadham (died 1578) of Merryfield, Ilton in Somerset and Edge, Branscombe in Devon and was a sister and co-heiress of Nicholas Wadham (1531/2 – 1609), co-founder of Wadham College, Oxford.
+Florence Wyndham (1538–1596), wife of Sir John Wyndham (died 1572) of Orchard Wyndham in Somerset, was a daughter of John Wadham (died 1578) of Merryfield, Ilton in Somerset and Edge, Branscombe in Devon, and was a sister and co-heiress of Nicholas Wadham (1531/2 – 1609), co-founder of Wadham College, Oxford.

 Buried alive

-Her fame rests on a remarkable escape from a horrific death and her singular importance to the survival of the Wyndham family.
+Her fame rests on an escape from death and her importance to the survival of the Wyndham family.

-In 1556 she married Sir John Wyndham of Orchard Wyndham and a year later was taken ill and thought to have died.
-She was buried in the Wyndham family vault in St Decuman’s church at Watchet, Somerset and that same night a covetous sexton opened her coffin in order to remove her rings and cut one of her fingers in the process.
-She had in fact fallen into some sort of cataleptic trance, and was now awakened by the pain and rose from her coffin.
+In 1556, she married Sir John Wyndham of Orchard Wyndham, and a year later was taken ill and thought to have died.
+She was buried in the Wyndham family vault in St Decuman’s church at Watchet, Somerset.
+That same night, a covetous sexton opened her coffin in order to remove her rings and cut one of her fingers in the process.
+She had fallen into some sort of cataleptic trance, and was now awakened by the pain and rose from her coffin.
 The sexton fled leaving his lantern behind him; and with its aid she made her way home across the fields to her astounded family.

-Soon afterwards she gave birth to her only son, Sir John Wyndham (1558–1645), from whom every member of the Wyndham family is descended (apart from a branch of the family in the United States whose progenitor is Vice Admiral Sir Thomas Wyndham, Henry VIII's distinguished naval commander).
+Soon afterwards she gave birth to her only son, Sir John Wyndham (1558–1645), from whom every member of the Wyndham family is descended (apart from a branch of the family in the United States whose progenitor is Vice Admiral Sir Thomas Wyndham, Henry VIII's naval commander).

-Her remarkable survival and importance as a valuable heiress is celebrated in the family by successive generations naming the eldest son Wadham Wyndham, most especially by the Salisbury branch of St Edmund's College founded by Sir Wadham Wyndham.
+Her survival and importance as a valuable heiress is celebrated in the family by successive generations naming the eldest son Wadham Wyndham, most especially by the Salisbury branch of St Edmund's College founded by Sir Wadham Wyndham.